-Because window air conditioners are inexpensive and New Hampshire was traditionally thought of as not needing air conditioning for much of the year, many homes were built without AC and window AC units were the answer.
-However, people are quickly becoming more concerned about air quality and comfort, and in those two categories window units fail.
-Window air conditioning units are not efficient at all, primarily due to the size restraints of the coils and casing as well as the voltage that they are able to run on.
+Because window air conditioners are inexpensive and New Hampshire was traditionally thought of as not needing air conditioning for much of the year, many homes were built without AC system, and window AC units were the answer.
+However, people are quickly becoming more concerned about air quality and comfort, and, in those two categories, window units fail.
+Window air conditioning units are not efficient at all, primarily due to the size restraints of the coils and casing as well as the voltage that they can run on.
 Window shakers are noisy and generally are not able to condition more than one small space each.
 The one benefit is that they are very inexpensive.
-In fact, if something goes wrong with the unit, it is generally less expensive to buy a new one than it would be to purchase a new one from your big box store.
+If something goes wrong with the unit, it is generally less expensive to buy a new one than it would be to try to have the old one repaired.

 Trane products have a great warranty.
 Get in touch with us today for a free estimate.

 Signs You Need a New Air Conditioning System